Common Questions About the Diploma of Alcohol and Other Drugs in Australia (and How It Can Advance Your Career)

 4. How Does Online Study Work?

-At Hader Institute of Education, you can complete your Diploma of Alcohol and Other Drugs fully online, giving you flexibility to study at your own pace while managing work, family, or other commitments.
+At Hader Institute of Education, you can complete your Diploma of Alcohol and Other Drugs fully online, giving you the flexibility to study at your own pace while managing work, family, or other commitments.

-Our online learning platform offers:
+Our online learning approach offers:

 • Interactive modules with videos, readings, and case studies